Catholic Activity: Non-Edible Dough (for Ornaments and Sculptures)

 - Allow to stand at least 48 hours until it has a rock-like hardness and is white and limestone in appearance.
 Then it's ready to finish.

-It's faster, and allows the option of various finishing techniques.
+THE BAKING PROCESS It's faster, and allows the option of various finishing techniques.

 - Set oven temp. at 325°-350° (never higher).